SAP-samples/teched2025-DA260/exercises/ex1/README.md

 ![Step 22](images/Teched2025-DA260_Ex1_25.png)

 ## Step 23

-Before leaving the Modeling app, navigate to the **Data Management** Workspace.
+Before leaving the Modeling app, navigate to the **Data Management** workspace.

 ![Step 23](images/Teched2025-DA260_Ex1_33.png)

 ## Step 24

 Here, you can see and manage the data flowing into and out of your data model.
 In the **Import Jobs** section, you'll see a single import job, which was created when your model was created.
 A model can have any number of load jobs, feeding its fact and dimension tables.
 Here, you can see:
-- The name of the Query.
+- The name of the query.
 - Where the data is coming from.
-- If it is a scheduled job, you can see that information.
+- Whether it is a scheduled job.
 - When the last load job ran.
 - The status of the import setup.
-Right now, it says that "import hasn't been run yet".If you click on Set Up Import, you'll be able to enter wrangling (data prep), map remote data columns to model measures and dimensions and run the job to load the data into the model.
-This isn't needed now, though you may want to set up the import and schedule it, if you want to keep the model updated with any changes in the source system.
-It is absolutely needed, when you create a load job for a model that already exists.
+Right now, it says “import hasn’t been run yet.”
+If you click on **Set Up Import**, you’ll be able to enter wrangling (data prep), map remote data columns to model measures and dimensions, and run the job to load the data into the model.
+This isn’t needed now, though you may want to set up the import and schedule it if you want to keep the model updated with changes in the source system.
+It is absolutely needed when you create a load job for a model that already exists.
 - Under the ellipsis, you can edit the wrangling and mapping for the model.

-For load jobs that have been run, you can see how many rows were imported with successful imports, if any failed and how many rows were rejected as invalid on successful imports.
-In case you were wondering why you'd want to edit the wrangling and mapping of existing load jobs, fixing rejected rows is the usual reason.
+For load jobs that have been run, you can see how many rows were imported, whether any failed, and how many rows were rejected as invalid.
+If you’re wondering why you’d want to edit the wrangling and mapping of existing load jobs, fixing rejected rows is the usual reason.

 In the **Export Jobs** section, you can see the same for export jobs.
-Scheduled push exports can be configured for certain targets; e.g. File, BW and S/4.
+Scheduled push exports can be configured for certain targets—for example, File, BW, and S/4.

 ![Step 24](images/Teched2025-DA260_Ex1_34.png)

 ## Step 25

 Now we'll have a look at your new model.

-From the Navigation bar, open the **Data Analyzer**.
+From the navigation bar, open the **Data Analyzer**.

 ![Step 25_1](images/Teched2025-DA260_Ex1_26.png)

 ![Step 25_2](images/Teched2025-DA260_Ex1_27.png)

 ## Step 26

-Close the **Release Highlights** popup, if it appears.
+Close the **Release Highlights** popup if it appears.

 ![Step 26](images/Teched2025-DA260_Ex1_28.png)

 ## Step 27

-Create New **From the Existing Model**.
+Create new **From the Existing Model**.

 Select your model **`Teched2025-DA260_Ex1_Games2022`**.

 ![Step 27](images/Teched2025-DA260_Ex1_29.png)

 ## Step 28